 Please send your pre-filing meeting request to the following address: rb2-401Application@waterboards.ca.gov.
 In the subject line of the email, write Pre-Filing Meeting Request, 401 cert, (project name).
 In the body of the email, state that you are requesting a Pre-filing Meeting request for the 401 certification application for the, (project name, city and county).

-If you have already sent in your Pre-Filing Meeting Request and it's been 30 days since the receipt of your request, you may now send in you 401 certification application to the following email address.
+If you have already sent in your Pre-Filing Meeting Request and it's been 30 days since the receipt of your request, you may now send in your 401 certification application to the following email address:

 (25 MB file size limit.
 PDF files only.
 Your contact information; First and Last name, Organization and phone # should be included in the body of the email.
 Please do not submit inquiries on your application status to this mailbox)